bsmg/TestplayAssistant/README.md

 This is used to identify testplay channels, update slash commands and ignore other bot messages.

 Default values are available (they need uncommenting) for BSMG and BSM.

+## Discord bot token

+The token.txt file should be in the same folder as the bot script, and include only the token used to connect to the bot with Discord.